uhaseeb85/StateMachineVisualizer/OPENSHIFT-DEPLOYMENT.md

 ## Express Server Details

 The application uses Express.js to serve the static React files and handle routing.
-The server configuration is in `server.cjs` and includes:
+The server configuration in `server.cjs` includes:

 - Static file serving
 - SPA routing (all routes serve index.html)